-- (a) Obtain a complete description of the person. - (b) Enter the unidentified person's description into the NCIC Unidentified Person File and the NamUs database. - (c) Use available resources, such as those related to missing persons, to identify the person.
+- a.
+Obtain a complete description of the person. - b.
+Enter the unidentified person's description into the NCIC Unidentified Person File and the NamUs database. - c.
+Use available resources, such as those related to missing persons, to identify the person.

-331.9 CASE CLOSURE
+332.9 CASE CLOSURE

-The agency may authorize the closure of a missing person case after considering the following:
+The Investigations Division Supervisor may authorize the closure of a missing person case after considering the following:

-- (a) Closure is appropriate when the missing person is confirmed returned or evidence matches an unidentified person or body. - (b) If the missing person is a resident of Kitsap or this department is the lead agency, the case should be kept under active investigation for as long as the person may still be alive.
-Exhaustion of leads in the investigation should not be a reason for closing a case. - (c) If this department is not the lead agency, the case can be made inactive if all investigative leads have been exhausted, the lead agency has been notified and entries are made in the applicable missing person networks, as appropriate. - (d) A missing person case should not be closed or reclassified because the person would have reached a certain age or adulthood or because the person is now the subject of a criminal or civil warrant.
+- a.
+Closure is appropriate when the missing person is confirmed returned or evidence matches an unidentified person or body. - b.
+If the missing person is a resident of Mountlake Terrace or this department is the lead agency, the case should be kept under active investigation for as long as the person may still be alive.
+Exhaustion of leads in the investigation should not be a reason for closing a case. - c.
+If this department is not the lead agency, the case can be made inactive if all investigative leads have been exhausted, the lead agency has been notified and entries are made in the applicable missing person networks, as appropriate. - d.
+A missing person case should not be closed or reclassified because the person would have reached a certain age or adulthood or because the person is now the subject of a criminal or civil warrant.